Back to Previous Page

 From London:

 Follow the M20 south east, past Maidstone and Ashford, to junction 11.
 Leave the motorway and turn right onto the A20.
 Continue on the A20 past Folkestone Racecourse and back towards Ashford.
-Turn left onto the B2067 Otterpool Lane and follow the signs to the Park.
+Turn left onto the B2067 Otterpool Lane and follow the signs to the Reserve.

 Alternatively, leave the M20 at junction 10 (Ashford south) and take the A20 south east towards Hythe.
 Continue through the village of Sellindge and cross under the M20 and railway.
-After about 1 mile, turn right onto the B2067 Otterpool Lane, and follow the signs to the Park.
+After about 1 mile, turn right onto the B2067 Otterpool Lane, and follow the signs to the Reserve.

 From Canterbury: